 Friends of Chinqua-Penn Walking Trail Meeting Schedule

 The Friends meet at the Upper Piedmont Research Station office at the intersection of Wentworth Street and Salem Church Road, 1944 Wentworth Street, Reidsville, (GPS coordinates 36.37958, -79.694541).
-Meetings are generally held the last Thursday of the month at either noon (quarterly) or 7:00 p.m.
-Notice of the next meeting time and place will be posted at the trailhead in the bulletin board or the kiosk.
-The meeting schedule for 2016 is as follows:
+Meetings are generally held the last Tuesday of the month at NOON.
+Notice of the next meeting time and place will be posted at the trailhead in the bulletin board and by email.
+The meeting schedule for 2019 is as follows:

 Chinqua-Penn Trail Designated National Recreation Trail

 U. S. Interior Secretary Sally Jewell has named Rockingham County’s Chinqua-Penn Walking Trail as a National Recreation Trail, one of ten trails so honored in 2015.
 The designation is given to existing trails that contribute to health, conservation, and recreation goals in the United States.
 Some 1200 trails nationwide have received this label since Congress authorized the program in 1968.

 Our 1.7-mile loop winds through old-growth forest, skirts two ponds, and follows the fence lines of pastures where a prized historic Black Angus herd grazes.
 Crops are tested in fields alongside farm roads once used as carriage trails by Betsy and Jeff Penn.
 Elegant stone structures, remains of the Penns’ lavish lifestyle built in the 1920s and 1930s, provide points of historical interest along the trail.